Oklahoma AG to prosecute marijuana 'ghost owner' cases in partnership with Bureau of Narcotics

 Jones and Brown were each charged with 11 felony counts in June, nearly a year after a former secretary of the Jones Brown law firm alleged in a lawsuit that her former employers effectively made her a “ghost owner.”

-An OBN investigation found that Jones and Brown directed medical marijuana businesses to sign consulting agreements with Jones Brown’s employees to act as “ghost owners” of the medical marijuana operation, former AG John O'Connor said then.
+A Bureau of Narcotics investigation found that Jones and Brown directed medical marijuana businesses to sign consulting agreements with Jones Brown’s employees to act as “ghost owners” of the medical marijuana operations, former Attorney General John O'Connor said then.

-Drummond said his office will work closely with OBN in Stacy's case.
+Drummond said his office will work closely with the bureau in Stacy's case.

-Mark Woodward, a spokesman for OBN, said he couldn't comment specifically on Stacy's case nor that of Jones or Brown.
+Mark Woodward, a Bureau of Narcotics spokesman, said he couldn't comment specifically on Stacy's case or that of Jones or Brown.

+“Our agency has many entities under investigation for orchestrating fraudulent straw owner structures and submitting dishonest documentation to get licenses for criminal organizations that are supplying the black market and crippling the legitimate Oklahoma marijuana cultivation businesses," Woodward said in a statement Thursday.

-Drummond also highlighted the influx of organized crime he said the illegal marijuana grows are causing and attributed most of the illegal activity to Chinese nationals.
+Drummond also highlighted the influx of organized crime that he said the illegal marijuana farms are causing and attributed most of the illegal activity to Chinese nationals.

 “Any Oklahoman who partners with these criminals and enables their illicit dealings will be held accountable,” Drummond said in the news release.